Into the Desert

 Painting en plein air (in the landscape) is challenging and invigorating… it requires absolute focus, endurance and a sense of humour.
 When kids coo-ee to me from lookouts or interested trail walkers stop to chat, when the sun blazes, the wind gusts and the shadows shift, I have to flex and stretch, accommodating each new variable and staying in the flow.

 Each day of this recent painting trip to the Capertee Valley I shared musings and photos from my majestic outdoor studio.
-You can check this out on Facebook or Instagram - and please make sure to comment and let me know your thoughts!
+You can check this out on Facebook or Instagram - and please comment and let me know your thoughts!

 Recent Paintings From the Warrumbungles, Wollemi and Closer to Home